sybrew/the-seo-framework/readme.txt

 	- (99 char link length, test 'WWWWWW' links!)
 	- Mind the performance of 50,0000 links!
 We should refrain from using flexbox and grid...

+TODO reminify all changed browser files.
+Perhaps we've forgotten some?

 **For everyone:**

 * **Added:**